My Name is Deanna. And my mother is a retired cake decorator.

 - Bring some hot water to a boil.
 As soon as it reaches boiling point, remove from heat and carefully pour into containers that will hold about 1 cup of water and still have enough room for the weight of an egg.

-- Using your favorite cake decorating food colorings, place about 1 teaspoon of food coloring into each cup of hot water.
+- Using your favorite cake decorating food colorings (not liquid!), place about 1 teaspoon of food coloring into each cup of hot water.
+Wilton food colors are the very best food colors.
+They can be purchased at Michael’s Craft Supply and other craft stores.

 - Pour one cap full (or one teaspoon) of vinegar into cups of water as well.